Scholarships for International Students

 - Be in good academic standing at the time of application, having followed all regulations for F-1 students as well as all policies of UCLA Extension

 Submit scholarship application, transcripts, two letters of recommendations, and participate in the required essay sitting during application filing period—see application form for a list of dates and complete instructions.

-For scholarship information and assistance with the application and selection process, you can contact Elisa Lebron by email or by telephone at (310) 825-7728.
+For scholarship information and assistance with the application and selection process, you can contact Elise Lebron by email or by telephone at (310) 825-7728.